gvwilson/fiction/in-heck/index.md

 when she exiled one of the town bears for a year for getting drunk and stabbing the older Ox brother with a pitchfork.

-The sun broke through the clouds just as the Prosecutors arrived.
+The sun broke through the clouds just as the Regulators arrived.
 When Gumption thought about them afterward, that was always the image that came to mind: the one-eyed tiger and the rabbit in front,